JustCallMeChris/D3BullseyeChart/README.md

 1. Bullseye Chart (BC) constis of a dynamic number of donut subplots. <-- DONE!
 2. BC is zoomable. <-- DONE!
-3. Each donut slice has a parallel coordinat subplot, see https://www.d3-graph-gallery.com/graph/parallel_basic.html (example image shows still line charts).
+3. Each donut slice has a parallel coordinat subplot, see https://www.d3-graph-gallery.com/graph/parallel_basic.html (example image shows still line charts). <-- SEMI-DONE...

 Optional: Zooming from out to in has the effect that the last outer ring (level) disappears.